Homepage > Education and Learning > Schools > Find a School > School Search

 -Specific monitoring by the SENCO and Senior Leadership Team e.g. Pupil Interviews, Parent Feedback, Interventions, Pupil SEND Personalised Learning Journey Files

-St John the Evangelist Catholic Academy will follow the graduated approach and the four part cycle of assess, plan, do, review.
+St John the Evangelist Catholic Academy we follow the graduated approach and the four part cycle of assess, plan, do, review.
 There will be a clear analysis of the pupil’s needs.
 This will draw on:

 - The teacher’s assessments and experience of the pupil